-An alternative minimum tax under the Québec Tax Act may apply under which a basic exemption of \$40,000 is available and the net capital gains inclusion rate is 80% and the Québec minimum tax rate is 15%.
-In Information Bulletin 2023-4, released June 27, 2023, the Minister of Finance (Québec) announced that as part of the harmonization with the 2023 federal budget and made public on August 4, 2023, (i) the basic exemption will be increased to \$175,000 for the 2024 taxation year, and then automatically indexed annually for 2025 and beyond, (ii) the minimum tax rate will be increased to 19%, and (iii) although there was no specific mention of the net capital gains inclusion rate, the Minister of Finance (Québec) stated that it intends to use parameters similar to those proposed by the federal government, so the net capital gains inclusion rate for minimum tax purposes may be increased to 100%.
+An alternative minimum tax under the Québec Tax Act may apply under which a basic exemption of \$40,000 is available and the net capital gains inclusion rate is 80% and the Québec minimum tax rate is 14%.
+In Information Bulletin 2024-08 released on October 25, 2024, Information Bulletin 2024-06 released on May 31, 2024, Information Bulletin 2023-7, released December 19, 2023 and in Information Bulletins 2023-4, released on June 23, 2023, the Minister of Finance (Québec) made known its position regarding changes to the computation of the minimum tax announced by the federal government in its 2023 and 2024 budgets and confirmed, inter alia, that as part of the harmonization with the federal budget, (i) the basic exemption will be increased to \$175,000 for the 2024 taxation year, and then automatically indexed annually for 2025 and beyond, (ii) the minimum tax rate will be increased to 19%, and (iii) although there was no specific mention of the net capital gains inclusion rate, the Minister of Finance (Québec) stated that it intends to use parameters similar to those proposed by the federal government, so the net capital gains inclusion rate for minimum tax purposes may be increased to 100%.
 In Information Bulletin 2024-6, released on May 31, 2024, the Minister of Finance (Québec) confirmed that the latest modifications in the calculation of the AMT announced as part of the Federal Budget of April 16, 2024, would be incorporated in the Québec Tax Act.
 Taxpayers are urged to consult their tax advisors to determine the impact of the minimum tax.

-The Québec Government has confirmed (in Information Bulletin 2022-8 dated December 16, 2022 (the "Bulletin")) that the Québec tax legislation will be amended so that the treatment of the Critical Mineral Tax Credit for Québec provincial income tax purposes for individuals will be the same as that of the existing 15% federal non-refundable "flow-through mining expenditure" investment tax credit.
+The Québec tax legislation was amended so that the treatment of the Critical Mineral Tax Credit for Québec provincial income tax purposes for individuals will be the same as that of the existing 15% federal non-refundable "flow-through mining expenditure" investment tax credit.
 Accordingly, as stated in the Bulletin, the Critical Mineral Tax Credit that an individual receives would not be included in income and would not reduce the individual's cumulative Canadian exploration expenses account.
-Similarly, the amount of the Critical Mineral Tax Credit that an individual receives, is entitled to receive or becomes entitled to receive would not reduce the individual's exploration base relating to certain Québec exploration expenses, for the purposes of the additional deduction in respect of certain exploration expenses incurred in Québec, nor would it reduce the individual's exploration base relating to certain Québec surface mining or oil and gas exploration expenses, for the purposes of the additional deduction in respect of certain surface mining exploration expenses or oil and gas exploration expenses incurred in Québec.
+Similarly, the amount of the Critical Mineral Tax Credit that an individual receives, is entitled to receive or becomes entitled to receive would not reduce the individual's exploration base relating to certain Québec exploration expenses, for the purposes of the additional deduction in respect of certain Québec surface mining exploration expenses, for the purposes of the additional deduction in respect of certain surface mining exploration expenses incurred in Québec.
 The amendments to Québec tax legislation have not been introduced into law, and no assurance can be given that of such amendments will be adopted.